Transmission of packets on a hierarchical network: Statistics and explosive percolation: Percolation on the network

 We study site percolation on the hierarchical networks set up here due to its relevance for the problem of information transfer on the lattice.
 The site percolation problem is set up as follows: If at any time, information packets occupy/do not occupy, a given site in the network, that site is said to be occupied/unoccupied at that time.
 The network then can be thought of being comprised of two sub-lattice networks, one being the unoccupied or free sub-lattice network, and the other being the occupied sub-lattice network.
 Here, we are interested in studying the transition to percolation in different lattice networks.
 From site percolation theory it is known that if the sub-lattice network of free or unoccupied sites percolates, it implies that a finite fraction of remaining unoccupied sites form a single connected giant cluster.
 We can identify this case as the state in which the single giant cluster could make communication possible throughout the network.
 If the free sub-lattice network does not percolate, the free or unoccupied sites then form mutually disconnected, and fragmented small clusters instead of a single giant cluster.
 In this state, communication through the network is not possible.

-It is interesting to study the transition to percolation in the unoccupied or occupied sub-lattice network.
-We anticipate a transition from the percolating to the non-percolating state when the packet density $\mu$ changes.
-In order to analyze the transition from the percolating to the non-percolating state in networks, we simulate the stochastic dynamics of packet transmission in the original lattice, the strategy-I and the strategy-II lattices, and the $V-$ lattice for different values of the packet density $\mu$.
+It is interesting to study the transition to percolation in the occupied or unoccupied sub-lattice network.
+We anticipate a transition from the non-percolating to the percolating state when the packet density $\mu$ changes.
+In order to analyze the transition from the non-percolating to the percolating state in networks, we simulate the stochastic dynamics of packet transmission in the original lattice, the strategy-I and the strategy-II lattices, and the $V-$ lattice for different values of the packet density $\mu$.
 Two types of transition are seen in the system, as we will see in the next section.